ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

-# Revealing missed transmission in hospital outbreaks of disease with a novel contact recovery mode
+# Revealing missed transmission of infectious disease with contact mediated by background flows

 ## Paper overview